pochlebiacz/tbd-workshop-1-z9/tasks-phase1.md

       tbd-state-bucket

     4. Description of network communication (ports, why it is necessary to specify the host for the driver) of Apache Spark running from Vertex AI Workbech

-   Apache Spark on Vertex AI Workbench uses ports like 4040 (UI), 7077 (standalone master), 6066 (REST API), 18080 (History Server), and ephemeral ports (1024–65535) for Driver-Worker communication, which must be open in the VPC.
-Specifying the Driver host (spark.driver.host) as the Workbench’s IP (e.g., in 10.10.0.0/24) is crucial to avoid binding to localhost, ensuring Workers can connect in a distributed setup.

 10. Create a new PR and add costs by entering the expected consumption into Infracost For all the resources of type: `google_artifact_registry`, `google_storage_bucket`, `google_service_networking_connection`